customer data & imports/exports

 - Once uploaded in Vero, you can select a template from your Template Gallery to use in each campaign.
 We have a point-and-click WYSIWYG editor.
 The final step is to mark any headings, table cells, images or blocks of text taht you want to make point-and-click editable with the

-Get a complete run down of how templates work in Vero with our help guide.
+Get a complete run down of how templates work in Vero with our Getting Started Guide.
 If you follow the three steps above, you’ll have a template setup for long-term use in Vero that looks and feels just as it always has in your old provider.

 Note: we do recommend a designer with HTML experience brings your templates across.
 This will mean you get them right from the word go and that they are optimised for use with Vero, saving you time later.